Food composition.

 What does using percentages in a strength training program look like?

 Now as a beginner you know the benefits of using percentages, how would you implement them into a strength training program?
 First off find your 1RM or estimated 1RM.
 Then design yourself a strength training program where you are going to use percentages for your main compound lifts.
 Such as the barbell squat, bench and deadlift.
 We want to start week 1 with a percentage which is lower compared to week 2, so we lay the foundation so to speak to see progress in week 2.
 We also don’t want to jump the gun and train all out with extremely taxing loads like 90% and above.
-This is really fatiguing on the nervous system.
+This is fatiguing on the nervous system.
 We cannot hope to train with the same amount of volume and duration compared to starting our program with a lower intensity.
-Instead in week 2 we lift with a slightly higher percentage and so on.
+Instead in week 2 we lift with a slightly higher percentage compared to week 1 and so on.

 Week to week percentage progressions within a mesocycle: